Mixing Digital to Sound More Analog

 The trick is in the dynamics.
 For the layperson, "dynamics" are changing elements.
 Some dynamics are easy to understand, such as Volume or Panning.
 But other dynamics are important as well, such as Rhythmic dynamics (how the timing of different parts change and interact with each other) and Tonal dynamics (how the sound of a voice or instrument changes in different ranges or when louder).
 Dynamics are subtle but extremely expressive.
 They can make the difference between a bunch of tracks playing together and a song that people believe.

+"Going back and forth between digital and analog is like pouring sand from one glass to another.
+The glass looks full, but why do I feel sand on the floor?"
 Every instrument has dynamic nuances.
 There are a great deal of Tonal dynamics in midrange, which digital recording has previously not captured properly.
 These days the expensive stuff is getting there, but most equipment still doesn't do the job well.

 THE ANSWER: When mixing (even analog music) I have always placed great importance on dynamics.
 I have found that when mixing digital (especially unprofessionally-recorded digital) I have to further emphasize certain dynamics that I know should be there but are not.
 In order to completely understand this vague statement I would have to show you while over a mix, but I can give you some tips here to point you in the right direction: